genboy/feedboard/README.md

 # feedboard
-RSS Feed library in vanilla js
+RSS Feed library in vanilla js and php (for parsing)

 # feedboard